Wordlist

 Use

 Means any processing, formulation, consumption, storage, keeping, treatment, filling into containers, transfer from one container to another, mixing, production of an article or any other utilisation.
-(REACH)
+(The REACH Regulation)

 Use and exposure category

 Means an exposure scenario covering a wide range of processes or uses, where the processes or uses are communicated, as a minimum, in terms of the brief general description of use.
-(REACH)
+(The REACH Regulation)

 V